-1. True or False:God requires that the righteousness of the law be fulfilled in us.
-2. True or False:Faith is the basis of our justification.
-3. True or False:God accepts faith in Christ as a substitute for righteousness.
-4. True or False:The word justification means, "be made righteous."
-5. True or False:Justification is something that God accomplishes in us when we accept Christ, and never changes.
-6.True or False:Justification is a process.
-7. True or False:Sanctification is a process.
-8. True or False:Sanctification is merely a theoretical doctrine and has no practical applications in the life of the believer.
-9. True or False:Now that we are justified by faith, the law ceases to have any value.
-10. True or False:God's intention was that all of humanity should be justified.
-11. The war cry of the Reformation was, 12.
-The Catholic priest of the sixteenth century who discovered in the Bible the doctrine justification by faith was called, 13.
-The doctrine of justification by faith serves to: A B C 14.
-Christ was our substitute under the law in two senses: In his and in his 15.
-True or False:It is possible that a believer may lose his justification.
-16. True or False:God does not accept accusations against his chosen and justified people.
+1. True or False: God requires that the righteousness of the Law be fulfilled in us.

+2. True or False: Faith is the basis of our justification.

+3. True or False: God accepts faith in Christ as a substitute for righteousness.

+4. True or False: The word justification means, be made righteous.

+5. True or False: Justification is something that God accomplishes in us when we accept Christ, and never changes.

+6.True or False: Justification is a process.

+7. True or False: Sanctification is a process.

+8. True or False: Sanctification is merely a theoretical doctrine and has no practical applications in the life of the believer.

+9. True or False: Now that we are justified by faith, the Law ceases to have any value.

+10. True or False: God's intention was that all of humanity should be justified.

+11. The war cry of the Reformation was, .

+12. The Catholic priest of the 16th Century who discovered in the Bible the doctrine justification by Faith was called, .

+13. The doctrine of justification by Faith serves to:

+A. B. C.

+14. Christ was our substitute under the Law in two senses: In his and in his .

+15. True or False: It is possible that a believer lose his justification.

+16. True or False: God does not accept accusations against his chosen and justified people.